Ukraine's leader courts allies as Russia strikes hometown

 German Foreign Minister Annalena Baerbock was pressuring Chancellor Olaf Scholz to decide whether to supply advanced tanks to Ukraine soon, while its counteroffensive gained traction.

-“In the decisive phase that Ukraine currently finds itself, I also don’t believe that it’s a decision which can be delayed for long,” Baerbock said that
+“In the decisive phase that Ukraine currently finds itself, I also don’t believe that it’s a decision which can be delayed for long,” Baerbock said.

-Having little with which to repay his Western partners, Zelenskyy said von der Leyen's name would by engraved on a plaque in a square near Ukraine's parliament that is called “Walk of the Brave.”
+In a reminder of the suffering the war already has caused, a volunteer Ukrainian medic who was captured in Ukraine's besieged port city of Mariupol told U.S. lawmakers Thursday about cradling fellow detainees as they succumbed to torture and untreated wounds.

-"Here are the names of those leaders of Europe and the world who supported our state and were on our side against the aggression,” he said.
+Ukrainian Yuliia Paievska, who was detained by pro-Russian forces in March and held for three months at shifting locations in Russian-allied territory in Ukraine’s Donetsk region, spoke to lawmakers with the Commission on Security and Cooperation in Europe, better known as the Helsinki Commission.

 Follow AP war coverage at https://apnews.com/hub/russia-ukraine